 The Indoor equipment mitigation requirements are calculated at sea level.
-For higher altitudes adjust the minimum room area specified near the Serial Plate by the corresponding altitude adjustment factor shown below.
+For higher altitudes adjust the minimum room area specified on the Serial Plate by the corresponding altitude adjustment factor shown below.
 This table is provided as a reference.

-Adjusted room area $(A{\min adj})$ is the product of the minimum room area specified in the serial plate and the adjustment factor AF, as shown in below formula $A{\min adj} = A{\min}$ (serial plate) \ AF.
+Adjusted room area (Amin adj) is the product of the minimum room area specified in the serial plate and the adjustment factor AF, as shown in below formula

+$A{min adj} = A{min}$ (serial plate) AF